Something about me and the bands I've played with

 With these bands, and also as a solo performer, I have performed at festivals, ceilidhs and folk clubs all around the country, and I've appeared on both local and national radio.

-Over more than ten years Albireo has become established as one of the leading ceilidh bands in the North West and now performs throughout the country.
+Over what is now getting on for 20 years Albireo has become established as one of the leading ceilidh bands in the North West and now performs throughout the country.
 The band has appeared at Poynton , Phoenix , Ryburn 3 Step, Unicorn and Oxfolk ceilidh clubs, as well as Sidmouth, Whitby, Broadstairs and Chester Folk Festivals and Eastbourne International Dance Festival.
 In addition, the band is in regular demand for private functions.

 With the band I play melodeon, concertina, dulcimer and recorder, with occasional vocals.